 In the ancient period from the year of 710 to 794, Echizen was the capital of gigantic province spreading across the four prefectures in Japan.
-Due to that, Echizen and its surrounding area prospered and are the producing areas of five national traditional crafts today which are all handmade including Washi paper, kitchen knives, lacquer wares, potteries, and tansu chests.
-It is only in Echizen that you can closely view how artisans/craftsmen produce it and also experience in making crafts.
+Due to that, Echizen prospered and has been the producing area of five national traditional crafts today which are all handmade including Washi paper, kitchen knives, lacquer wares, potteries, and tansu chests.
+It is only in Echizen that you can closely view how artisans/craftsmen produce at their workshops and also experience in making crafts.

 You will learn a basic knowledge of washi paper making viewing an artisan or craftsman producing it.